KILTprotocol/docs/docs/chain/did.md

 ## Updating a DID

-There is a whole set of extrinsics needed to update a full DID.
+There is a set of extrinsics available to update a full DID.
 These are:

 * `set_authentication_key`
 * `set_delegation_key`